neocogent/sqlchain/INSTALL.md

 Tested on a clean Ubuntu 14.04 Amazon EC2 instance (ami-feed08e8).
 I used a spot m4.large instance which costs only 1.4 cents/hour to test (plus data transfer out, which seems to be pretty substanial, and maybe the main cost).

+A better test platform is [Vultr.com](http://www.vultr.com/?ref=7087266) and they also accept Bitcoin payments.
+Faster and cheaper, though not quite as advanced block storage and scripting.
+If you try it then please use my [affiliate link](http://www.vultr.com/?ref=7087266) - gives me a some much needed server credit for testing.

 ### Getting Started - Step by Step

 First, you need Bitcoin Core and some standard Ubuntu packages for MySQL and Python.